Senior Thesis and Research Projects

-At Lake Forest College, students regularly engage in dynamic, hands-on research, and one-on-one collaboration with faculty.
-Independent research projects are encouraged, and are supervised by faculty members familiar with the topic.
+At Lake Forest College, students regularly engage in dynamic, hands-on research and one-on-one collaboration with faculty.
 The projects often culminate in either a senior thesis or research project.

 Duality: Exploring the Life & Works of Nikos Kazantzakis

 Presenting International News: Convergences and Divergences between American and European Broadcasters

 Mixing of Color and Light in Sculpture After Minimalism

 Environmental Stress and Health: The Currently Accepted Design of Environmental Enrichment Negatively Influences Antibody

 Production in Rats Immunized with Sheep Red Blood Cells

 James Henry Mays and the 22nd Virginia Volunteer Infantry

 A research project is similar to a senior thesis but is more specialized and advanced than a tutorial, requiring greater independence and originality on the part of the student.
 Students conduct scholarly research with a view to producing substantial work in the form of a term paper or report.
 Recent projects: